phyloacc/PhyloAcc/README_OUTPUT.md

 If updating hyperparameters, the algorithm will only compute the log-likelihood under full model.
 When the hyperparameters are updated, the log-likelihoods for each element will be recomputed and concatenated to this file.

 *prefix*_1_elem_Z.txt: maximum loglikhood configurations of latent state Z under full model, with Z=-1(if the element is 'missing' in the branches of outgroup species),0(neutral),1(conserved),2(accelerated); each row is an element, ordered same as the input bed file.
+Output this file if not sample hyperparameters.

 *prefix*_hyper.txt: hyperparameters at each iteration, only meaningful if adopting full Bayesian approach by sampling hyperparameters.
 Columns are:
 * *iter*: the number of iteration